 |7||This isn’t Jeffrey Bezos money ($200 billion).
 It isn’t even George Soros ($8.6B), Steven Spielberg ($7.5B) or Kanye ($6B) money.
 It is however roughly equivalent to Ivanka Trump & Jared Kushner, JK Rowling, Lebron James, Tom Cruise, and the Kardashians: A net worth somewhere between $500 million and $1.5 billion with greater liquidity towards the lower end and more property towards the higher. |

 It also accurately represents the income stream of the biggest real estate moguls or Fortune 500 CEOs.
 The owner of an extremely successful Silicon Beach tech startup could potentially be worth this after only a few years.
+Ultimately, this is enough money that in order to socialize with other people of your same social class, it tends to require a jet setting global style.
+Los Angeles is one of the few cities in the world where that isn’t necessarily the case.

 |8+||The upper stratosphere of Resources is basically when you start to have only the most tenuous connection to the reality of a street-level urban gothic horror game such as WoD represents. |